KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 Document definition
 -------------------
 A *Document* in Knowage environment permits to use the DataSet previous created to make reports, statistics, visualization of data etc..

+### Cockpit Engine

-In the following example we create a Document of type *Cockpit* because is strictly related to REST NGSI DataSet.
+In the following example we create a Document of type *Cockpit* because is strictly related to REST NGSIv2 DataSet.
 With this type of Document you can see the notifications of Context Elements changes from OCB in real time.
 So, start to create a Document clicking on folder icon at homepage:

 TODO